 - Combine 3 tablespoons of extra virgin olive oil and 1 crushed garlic clove in a small mixing bowl, mix well, and set aside.

-- Use a sharp knife to cut the baguette on a slight diagonal (about 1/2" thick).
+- Use a sharp knife to cut the baguette on a slight diagonal (about 1/4" thick but no thicker than 1/2").
 Brush each slice with the olive oil and garlic mixture.

-- Place the baguette slices on the parchment paper-lined baking sheet and bake for 6-7 minutes.
+- Place the baguette slices on the parchment paper-lined baking sheet and bake for about 5 minutes.
+For more crispy crostini, bake up to 7 minutes.

-- While the baguette is in the oven, chop 1/2 mango, 4 ounces of sun-dried tomatoes (drained from the oil), 10 fresh basil leaves, and 5 Prosciutto slices.
+- While the baguette is in the oven, chop 1 ripe mango, 4 ounces of sun-dried tomatoes (drained from the oil), 10 fresh basil leaves, and 5 prosciutto slices.
 Transfer the chopped ingredients into a medium-size mixing bowl.
 Drizzle with 1 teaspoon of honey and 1 teaspoon of balsamic vinegar.
 Mix well to combine.

 - Take the crostini out of the oven and allow them to cool (about 5 minutes).

-- Top each crostini with about 1 tablespoon of the mango, sun-dried tomato, basil, and prosciutto mixture.
+- Top each crostini with about 1 tablespoon of the mango and prosciutto mixture.
 Top with crumbled feta.